ADVENT 2017 Teacher Resources

 The purpose of this section is to have all teachers on the campus IN SYNC that we are beginning the wonderful season of Advent and that everyone understands our expectations.

-Monday, November 28th, marks the start of the 2016 ADVENT season with our students.
+Monday, December 3rd, marks the start of the 2018 Liturgical Year and ADVENT season with our students.
 I am asking all teachers to make it a point to teach the students about this season.
 Even high school teachers who are not theology teachers should reference Advent in your advisory and at the start of class with your prayers.
 You can find many resources for teaching Advent on the web-make sure they are Catholic resources (I've listed some web-resources for you).

 ADVENT WREATHS - FOR EVERYONE PK-12